UMN-Choi-Lab/BO4Mob/README.md

    ```bash
    docker run -it --name container_name choisumn/bo4mob
    ```
+   Attach to the running container and go to the `/app` directory.
 3. **Initialize submodules (if needed)**

     When you run the docker container, SUMO is automatically installed.
 If the submodule does not work, run the following code: